 Brimming with some of the best family vacation spots in the U.S., the East Coast is a great choice for family trips built around kid-friendly activities, outdoor attractions, and the natural splendor of mountains and coastline.
-Whether you’re coming from near or far, the best East Coast vacations offer something to love for everyone in the family.
+Whether you’re coming from near or far, the best East Coast vacations offer something for everyone in the family to love.

 The Top East Coast Vacations for Families

 For history buffs, baseball fans, and everyone in between, here are the top East Coast vacation spots you can enjoy any time of year.

 HOTEL DEALS: 10 Best Hotel Booking Sites for Cheap Prices

 The summer months were built for fishing, swimming, biking, hiking, and paddling.
 In winter, snowshoeing, downhill skiing, and ice skating on frozen lakes (or on Olympic ice in Lake Placid) take center stage.
 Fall is a family favorite thanks to a spectacular display of crimson, amber, and orange leaves igniting the landscape.
 Spring brings beautiful blooms to meadows of wildflowers.

 BEYOND THE BIG APPLE: 13 New York State Vacations Perfect for Families

 Small towns like Lake Placid, Saranac Lake, and Bolton Landing dot the region and each sit on or near idyllic lakes.
 There’s a yesteryear quality to these resort areas, with lakefront dining and old-fashioned mom-and-pop shops around every corner.
 In Tupper Lake, The Wild Center connects guests to the Adirondacks in a thoughtful way with multimedia exhibits and 31 acres of marked trails, plus a network of treetop bridges called the Wild Walk that’s a hit with kids and parents alike.